Clinics & Doctors

 • Read reviews from international patients—not just local ones

-You can also browse traveler discussions on platforms like Reddit expat communities to see real experiences—both good and bad.
+You can also browse traveler discussions on platforms like to see real experiences—both good and bad.

 Transparency is a bigger trust signal than marketing.